What readiness actually means

 Sleep

-Sleep quality changes how the rest of the signals should be interpreted.
+Sleep quality changes how the day starts.

 RHR